 Brad: So do they love Birds of Tokyo and those sorts of bands?

-Tony: They like birds of Tokyo.
-Grinspoon they Like and Jimmy Barnes, they’re getting into him.
+Tony: They like Birds of Tokyo.
+Grinspoon they like, they like bands that dad’s working for.
+Jimmy Barnes, they’re getting into him.
 His new albums out Criminal Record by Criminal Record which is pretty good.

 Stev: How many albums did he do?

-Tony: He’s got like twelve I think he’s got 12 number one albums or something.
+Tony: He’s got like twelve I think he’s got twelve number one albums or something.

 Stev: That’s so insane if you realize how much time and effort and work goes into creating twelve albums.

 Brad: Is this is a real tour.
 It’s not like a John Farnham tour.
 You know one last time every time.